Nomination Form

 The nomination said: "Amanda Luong's exceptional patient care in the Women’s Clinic consistently receives positive feedback from their patients.
 Their dedication to providing a supportive environment for every student they encounter is inspiring."

-Star Award for Special Achievement
+Star Award

-Award Criteria:
+Criteria:

-- Nominee must be employed at least half-time status
+Nominee must be employed at least half-time status.

 2025 Winners: